Madame Zodiac

-Madame Zodiac is a fictional character, a comic book witch published by DC Comics.
+Madame Zodiac is a supervillain, a comic book witch published by DC Comics.
 She debuted in Batman Family #17 (April 1978), and was created by Bob Rozakis and Don Heck.

 Publication history

 Madame Zodiac first appears in Batman Family #17 (April 1978) and later returned in issue #18.
 She returned four years later in World's Finest Comics #285 (November 1982) in a four issue story ending in issue #288.
 The character is resurrected twenty-seven years later by Kurt Busiek, Fabian Nicieza, and Mike Norton in issue #12 of the fifty-two issue Trinity maxi-series (August 20, 2008), and has cameos in issues #15 (September 10, 2008), and #49 (May 9, 2009) with an offpanel mention on the third page of issue #52 (May 27, 2009).
 Madame Zodiac returns in Batgirls #13 (February 2023).

 Fictional character biography

 Batman Family

-Madame Zodiac is first introduced as a "crime broker" for two Gotham City criminals in Batman Family #17; in the story she sells her services to Poison Ivy and Catwoman, in a role similar to that of the Calculator (Noah Kuttler).
-Madame Zodiac promises both the criminals that they will come into conflict with the Earth-Two Huntress (Helena Wayne), Batwoman (Kathy Kane), and Batgirl (Barbara Gordon), while in the commission of their crimes, but they would succeed.
-At the end of the story Poison Ivy and Catwoman are defeated but Madame Zodiac evades capture after stealing a powerful mystical artifact; this apparently had been her plan all along.
+Madame Zodiac is first introduced as a "crime broker" for Poison Ivy and Catwoman.
+Zodiac promises both the criminals that they will come into conflict with the Earth-Two Huntress (Helena Wayne), Batwoman (Kathy Kane), and Batgirl (Barbara Gordon), while in the commission of their crimes, but they would succeed.
+At the end of the story Poison Ivy and Catwoman are defeated but Zodiac evades capture after stealing a powerful mystical artifact.

 She later returned in Batman Family #18.
-She masterminds an assault on the Pentagon, in order to take advantage of the mystical energy generated by a foreseen planetary conjunction.
-She is able to tap into the energies by focusing them within the largest man-made pentagram on earth, the Pentagon.
-She uses her new powers to subdue the United States Pentagon Police detail tasked with defending the facility.
-She is outwitted by Batgirl, who tricks her into destroying the walls of the pentagon courtyard thereby cutting off the source of her power, and enabling Batgirl to capture her.
+She masterminds an assault on the Pentagon to take advantage of the mystical energy generated by a foreseen planetary conjunction.
+She is able to tap into the energies by focusing them within the Pentagon, a large-scale pentagram.
+She uses her new powers to subdue the United States Pentagon Police tasked with defending the facility.
+She is outwitted by Batgirl, who tricks her into destroying the walls of the Pentagon courtyard and cutting off the source of her power, enabling Batgirl to capture her.